-2021/2022 Achievements and Performance
+2022/2023 Achievements and Performance

-A small selection of the highlights from 2021/2022 are detailed below to give an insight into the activities on offer that help us to achieve our strategic goals: -
+A small selection of the highlights from 2022/2023 are detailed below to give an insight into the activities on offer that help us to achieve our strategic goals: -

-- 1. The well planned and executed recruitment strategy for Sixth Form meant that numbers increased from 65 in Y12 in 21/22 to 138 in Y12 in 22/23. - 2.
-The school delivered improved outcomes for both GCSE and A Level with outcomes remaining strong with performance in a number of areas maintaining or exceeding the 2021 Teacher Assessed Grade results.
-In Sixth Form 93% of students achieved their first choice of University and at GCSE A8 was 53.2 which is expected to see an increase in progress measures for this cohort - The school's continued focus on great SEND provision saw the number of students with EHCPs increase to the highest level ever, with 49 leading to a more significant increase for 2022.23 to 81 EHCPs across the whole school. - 4.
-Although the school experienced no lockdowns or closures due to ongoing issues related to Covid it should be noted that the needs of pupils and staff around wellbeing and mental health issues have increased due to the impact of lockdown.
-The school has created the Everyone Matters Centre in Rainford Parish Hall to act as a middle ground to encourage students with anxiety and issues with wellbeing, to reengage with education with some significant success. - 5.
+- 1. The well planned and executed recruitment strategy for Sixth Form meant that numbers have continued to increase with a further 130 students joining Y12 to increase Sixth Form numbers to in excess of 250 for the first time in over 10 years. - 2.
+The school delivered strong outcomes for both GCSE and A Level with outcomes remaining strong.
+In Sixth Form 91% of students achieved their first choice of University when the national average is 78% and at GCSE Progress 8 remained consistent with provisional data showing the school achieving +0.02 expected to increase to +0.04 slightly down from +0.07 last year. - 3.
+The school's continued focus on great SEND provision saw the number of students with EHCPs increase to the highest level ever, with a significant increase for 2023/24 from 81 EHCPs across the whole school to 115 EHCPs for this academic year. - 4.
+The school has created the Everyone Matters Centre on site to act as a middle ground to encourage students with anxiety and issues with wellbeing, to reengage with education with some significant success.
+This is in response to ongoing increased levels of anxiety and mental health concerns still affecting young people after the pandemic. - 5.
 As part of the development of the Multi Academy Trust the school has done significant outreach work around SEND, Personal Development, Reading and Curriculum development.
-This has led to Up Holland High School and Rainford Brook Lodge Community Primary School applying for academy orders to join the Trust. - The Academy remains oversubscribed and financially solvent due to being over PAN in Years 7-11 and increased numbers in the Sixth Form.
+This has led to Up Holland High School and Rainford Brook Lodge Community Primary School applying for academy orders to join the Trust. - 6.
+The Academy remains oversubscribed and financially solvent due to being over PAN in Years 7-11 and increased numbers in the Sixth Form.

-The strategic priorities for the Sixth form in 2021/2022 were:
+The strategic priorities for the Sixth form in 2022/2023 were:

-- 1. Increase recruitment to 120 students - 2.
+- 1. Maintain recruitment above 120 students in Year 12. - 2.
 Improved retention for Y12 to Y13 supported by improved Personal Development, Information Advice Guidance and enrichment. - 3.
 Improved academic outcomes for all students.